 - Some of the other healthy nutrients present in artichoke include riboflavin, Vitamin A, and Calcium.

-Side Effects Of Artichoke During Pregnancy:
+Side Effects Of Artichoke During Pregnancy

-1. Liver And Gall Bladder Effects:
+1. Effects On Liver And Gallbladder:

 - Regular intake of artichoke when pregnant improves your digestive system functioning and removes the unwanted toxins from your liver.